Factory: History

 Archaeology provides a date for the earliest city as 5000 BC as Tell Brak (Ur et al. 2006), therefore a date for cooperation and factors of demand, by an increased community size and population to make something like factory level production a conceivable necessity.

 Archaeologist Bonnet, unearthed the foundations of numerous workshops in the city of Kerma proving that as early as 2000 BC Kerma was a large urban capital.

-The watermill was first made in the Persian Empire some time before 350 BC.
+The watermill was first made before the end of the third century BC.
 In the third century BC, Philo of Byzantium describes a water-driven wheel in his technical treatises.
 Factories producing garum were common in the Roman Empire.
 The Barbegal aqueduct and mills are an industrial complex from the second century AD found in southern France.
 By the time of the fourth century AD, there was a water-milling installation with a capacity to grind 28 tons of grain per day, a rate sufficient to meet the needs of 80,000 persons, in the Roman Empire.

 The large population increase in medieval Islamic cities, such as Baghdad's 1.5 million population, led to the development of large-scale factory milling installations with higher productivity to feed and support the large growing population.
-A tenth-century grain-processing factory in the Egyptian town of Bilbays, for example, produced an estimated 300 tons of grain and flour per day.
+A tenth-century grain-processing factory in the Egyptian town of Bilbays, for example, milled an estimated 300 tons of grain and flour per day.
 Both watermills and windmills were widely used in the Islamic world at the time.

 The Venice Arsenal also provides one of the first examples of a factory in the modern sense of the word.
 Founded in 1104 in Venice, Republic of Venice, several hundred years before the Industrial Revolution, it mass-produced ships on assembly lines using manufactured parts.
 The Venice Arsenal apparently produced nearly one ship every day and, at its height, employed 16,000 people.